-Societies’ Perspectives about Introverts
+Societies’ Perspectives on Introverts

 However, society doesn’t see it from this aspect.
 Society has taught us that being an introvert is the worst thing you can be and that everyone should be extroverted.
 We’re told that being outgoing is good and being bashful and quiet is something very bad.
 All in all, there’s absolutely nothing wrong with being an introvert.
 No matter what society says, you don’t need to change yourself for them.
 Be who you are because being an introvert is great.

-We’re told in school that we have to raise our hands, participate in a class or we lose marks.
+We’re told in school that we have to raise our hands, and participate in a class or we lose marks.
 In every parent-teacher meeting, my parents were told that “your daughter is very shy, she needs to learn to speak up more.”
 I was told to share my voice whenever possible.

-Being an introvert, these standards create some resistance to be achieved.
+Being an introvert, these standards create some resistance to being achieved.
 That’s why I started writing two years ago, to prove to not only myself but to everyone that I wasn’t shy to raise my voice.
 I could write and tell the world who I am and what I want.

 No big deal.